krishnaperumalla/FBI-Time-Series-Forecasting/README.md

 Exploratory Data Analysis (EDA):

-Visualized crime trends over time, revealing a long-term decline with short-term fluctuations.
+Visualized crime trends, revealing a long-term decline with short-term fluctuations.
 Analyzed seasonality and stationarity using ACF/PACF plots and the Augmented Dickey-Fuller (ADF) test.
 Confirmed persistent patterns in newer data, validating the dataset's forecasting potential.

 Modeling:

-Selected the SARIMA model for its ability to capture both trend and seasonality.
+Selected the SARIMA model for its ability to capture trend and seasonality.
 Split data into training and test sets.
 Trained the SARIMA model and tuned parameters for optimal performance.
 Generated forecasts for future months.